Accessory Dwelling Units (ADUs)

 In order to build a new, detached ADU, you must have the necessary amount of coverage available to accommodate an ADU on your property.
 To determine how much coverage exists on your property and how much could be added, apply for a site assessment.
 Note that over-the-garage ADUs and re-purposing existing space that is already using legally verified coverage do not require additional coverage.

-For more information on fees see the Fee Schedule section of the Applications and Forms page.
+For the most up-to-date information on fees see the Fee Schedule section of the Applications and Forms page.